SlenderSolo/passwall2-install-openwrt/README.md

 1. Log in to the Web Interface.
 2. Navigate to **System → Software**.
 3. Click **Update lists** to refresh the package database.
+4. Look for your architecture in the download links after `/packages/` (e.g. aarch64_cortex-a53)

 <img src="https://github.com/user-attachments/assets/48e57145-81df-47d1-b0bc-f3ddc07059b7" />